Updated: Friday, June 20, at 1:25 EDT

 T.Y.
 Hilton is great when he has someone to help him.
 Donte Moncrief was that guy in between injuries and inconsistencies, but he is now a Jaguar.
 Ryan Grant — you’re probably saying, “Who?” right about now — was a signing from Washington and is a possession guy.
+Chester Rogers has earned some praise this offseason.
 The Colts added Eric Ebron to complement Jack Doyle at tight end.
 If Ebron is the answer, I don’t want to know the question.
 Cain can get down the field and offers adequate size (6-foot-2, 202).
 Gamers looking for a deep flier have nothing to lose in the final round.

 “But they drafted Dante Pettis in Round 2?!?” … yeah, yeah.
 Taylor should retain his slot role either way, but if he doesn’t, how much are you willing to stake on a soon-to-be 32-year-old Pierre Garcon staying healthy?
 Taylor caught 43 balls as a rookie fifth-rounder last season.
 Pettis is a threat, being the 12th pick of Round 2, but he’s also a dynamic return man, which may be where his career begins.
 We’ll monitor this situation throughout the summer, but for now, Taylor is the guy to take a flier on late in drafts.